Federal Travel and Transportation Policies

 Compensatory Time Off for Travel—5 U.S.C.
-5550 requires agencies to provide employees compensatory time off for time spent by employees in travel status away from their official duty stations, to the extent the time spent in travel status is not otherwise compensable.
+5550 requires agencies to provide employees compensatory time off for time spent in travel status away from their official duty stations, to the extent the time spent in travel status is not otherwise compensable.
 This authority does not extend to commuting time.
 See Compensatory Time Off for Travel in Chapter 5, Section 1.

 Commuting Time—For FLSA-covered employees, normal commuting time between home and work is not hours of work.
 (See 5 CFR 551.422(b).)
 However, commuting time may be hours of work to the extent that the employee is required to perform substantial work under the control and direction of the employing agency—that is, productive work of a significant nature that is an integral and indispensable part of the employee’s principal activities.
 The fact that an employee is driving a government vehicle in commuting to and from work is not a basis for determining that commuting time is hours of work.